 Encouraged by high yields and high levels of biodiversity that we have been recording in our home gardens we have extended our research to look at how we can provide nutritious affordable food whilst enhancing biodiversity in polyculture market gardens.
 We are delighted to be offering a unique opportunity to take part in this study.
 Would you like to join us?

-We are undertaking a multi year study of a 1/2 acre (2000 m2) market garden growing herbs, vegetables and perennialfruit and nut polycultures.
-The study aims to compare our annual polyculture plots with conventional organic plots, record levels of biodiversity in the garden and look at set up and running costs (in terms of finances and time) and outputs in terms of produce and income.
+We are undertaking a multi year study of market gardening growing herbs, vegetables and perennialfruit and nut polycultures.
+The study aims to compare our polyculture plots with conventional organic plots, record levels of biodiversity in the gardens and look at set up and running costs (in terms of finances and time) and outputs in terms of produce and income.

-Diversity of high quality biologically produced food from our gardens
+Diversity of high quality biologically produced food from our polyculture gardens